katiedavis/working-guide/SCAFFOLDING.md

 We want to run our js files through the babel-loader so that we can use modern JS syntax.
 This package transpiles our Javascript through webpack!

+We’ll use webpack 4 for this.
+Webpack is an open-source Javascript module bundler.
+It consumes your client side code, traverses it’s dependencies, and generates static assets representing those modules.
+So, add webpack:
 `yarn add webpack webpack-cli` (if you're using webpack v4 or later, you'll need to install the CLI.)
-Install babel.
+Install babel:
 [https://babeljs.io/en/setup#installation](https://babeljs.io/en/setup#installation)
 At the time of writing this guide, babel gives you an interface to choose your desired set up.
 We want to use webpack, so after selecting that our command